ThoberDetofeno/python-challenges/script.md

 The system solves all technical challenges.The modular design allows improvements without breaking the service.

-Most importantly, it changes how Brenda works - turning difficult data tasks into simple conversations, saving time and providing great insights.
+Most importantly, it changes how Brenda works - turning difficult data tasks ...into simple conversations, saving time and providing great insights.

 Thank you for considering my application.
 I'm excited about the chance to being part of your team.

-Thank you very much.

 ---